Top tips for avoiding an STI

 Why: This is a series of three injections which anyone who is at greater risk of contracting Hepatitis B should get such as: men who have sex with men, those who inject drugs, change partners frequently, have sex with a partner infected with Hepatitis B or at high risk of Hepatitis B or those travelling to or from high risk countries.

 Why: Heat can damage condoms so store them somewhere cool and dry.
 Check the expiry date on the packaging as condoms don't last forever and may have passed the point at which they are effective to use.

-Do: Take any symptoms on your genitals seriously
+Do: Take any unusual genital symptoms seriously

 Do: Know the STI and HIV link